yadavanuj1996/freecodecamp-solutions/Javascript Algorithms And Data Structures Certification/README.md

 3) .match is other way of matching a regexp
 	```
-	match() returns extracted word if we searcg /coding/i then if there is CoDiNG present it will return that string
+	match() returns extracted word if we searcg /coding/i then if there is CoDiNG word
+	present it will return that string.

 	checkingString.match(regExp); this will extrach the pattern

 	use /code/g with match()  to get all multiple matchings